Gameday preview: Playoff berth in hand, Lynx go to Chicago

 Lynx update: They are 19-19 and have clinched a playoff berth. ...
 This is the third meeting of the season with Chicago.
 The Sky won 77-66 on May 19 at Target Center, while the Lynx won 88-79 on Aug.
 8 in Chicago. ...
 G Lindsay Allen (fractured left thumb) and F Jessica Shepard (ankle) are out.

-Chicago update: The Sky (16-22) was tied with Los Angeles for the No. 8 (final) playoff spot before Los Angeles played at New York on Thursday.
-The Sky hold a tiebreaker with the Sparks. ...
+Chicago update: The Sky (16-22) moved a half-game ahead of Los Angeles for the No. 8 (final) playoff spot after the Sparks lost at New York 96-89 on Thursday.
+The Sky hold a tiebreaker with the Sparks, meaning they can clinch a playoff spot with a victory. ...
 G Kahleah Copper leads the team in scoring (18.6 points per game).
 She scored 25 on Tuesday. ...
 G Rebekah Gardner (foot) is out.